tessercat/pbx-chat/README.md

-# PBX verto client
+# PBX client

-FreeSWITCH verto client
+FreeSWITCH Verto client
 for the PBX project.

 To develop,
-clone this repo to `/opt/pbx/verto` as the `pbx-web` user and init the npm project.
+clone this repo to `/opt/pbx/client` as the `pbx-web` user and init the npm project.
 Run `npm run-script build`